 About The Paneriai Memorial Museum

+The site chosen facilitated mass murder: those killed could be brought from nearby Vilnius by truck, railway or driven by foot while the forest cloaked the area from unwanted eyes and muffled the sound of shooting.
 Between July 1941 and April 1944 more than 100,000 people were murdered at Paneriai, the majority were Jewish.
 However, Poles, Roma, communists and Russian prisoners of war were also killed there.

 After Lithuanian independence, on the initiative of the Jewish community, the first memorial stone with inscriptions in Hebrew, Yiddish, Lithuanian and Russian announced that 70,000 Jews were murdered here.

 The memorial at Paneriai is open all hours of the day for visitors and includes a memorial stone inscribed in Yiddish as well as markers at one of the massacre pits.
 The exhibition at the Paneriai Memorial Museum shows photographs of people murdered at Paneriai, orders and other documents issued by the occupying power and found in the area of the massacres, as well as clothing, shoes and prisoners’ work tools.